qiling9760/sep10-freedom-project/blog/entry02.md

 At first, I want to know what technologies are used in toys,so I searched up "toys with technologies."
 I saw the most websites that comes up has the term **Smart toys** so I then connected smart toys with toys that has technologies in them.
 Later on in the research, I searched up "what are smart toys" and drop down their features in my notes.

 ### Problem Decomposition
+At first, I just search "technologies in toys" in Google, but I then make it more specific by adding what I want to find such as "toys gadgets" for hardware technologies and "apps that do with toys" for software technologies.
+When I learned that toys with technologies are called smart toys, I put my focus in smart toys.
 Smart toy is a broad catergory and there are different type of smart toys.
 I first picked two types of smart toys that are the most popular which is AI smart toys and robotic smart toys.
 I then go to search examples of the smart toys for each type.